Syrian Social Nationalist Party: Role in the Syrian Civil War

 However, starting from 2018, these gains began to be reversed, as Bashar al-Assad initiated an intense Ba'athification programme in regime-held territories, which sought the stronger amalgamation of the Ba'athist-state nexus and the tightening of the grip of the state.
 As part of its attempts to strengthen the one-party state, the Ba'ath party has also cemented its monopoly over military forces, student activism, trade unions, youth organizations, and other social associations.
 The new campaign also purged those Ba'ath cadres deemed insufficiently loyal from all levels of party organizations and promoted the re-structuring of Syrian society along the lines of Ba'athist ideology, characterized by absolute loyalty to the Assad dynasty, which is portrayed as the founding fathers of the Syrian state.

 The SSNP was one of the biggest losers in the 2020 Syrian parliamentary elections, with its allotted seats being reduced from seven to three.
 The elections showcased the absolute dominance of the Arab Socialist Ba'ath party in the political system by increasing the Ba'athist share to two-thirds of the total, or 167 seats.
 This was also part of the Assad regime's wider clampdown on SSNP activities to curb its influence in Syria that was gained during the civil war.
 The Ba'athist government also dissolved the Eagles of the Whirlwind, the SSNP's paramilitary wing in the country.

 The anti-SSNP clampdown was also part of Bashar al-Assad's feud with his cousin Rami Makhlouf, who headed the SSNP (Amana) faction and was widely reviled as a symbol of corruption in the regime.
 Bashar al-Assad had banned the SSNP (Amana) faction on 10 October 2019 and ordered the confiscation of his cousin's business assets.
 Makhlouf's private militias, which fought alongside the Syrian military, were also disbanded by the government.
 SSNP leaders criticized their sidelining in the 2020 parliamentary elections as a betrayal, with many party cadres viewing the authoritarian measures of the government with dismay.

-In 2023, the SSNP announced their support for the Hamas attack on Israel, congratulating Hamas for launching the offensive and asking for the Palestinian National Authority to join the fight.
+In 2023, the SSNP announced their support for the October 7 attacks, congratulating Hamas for launching the offensive and asking for the Palestinian National Authority to join the fight.
 The SSNP further claimed that terrorism is a "tool for the Jewish project" rather than for Hamas.